Lease-to-Own vs. Rent-to-Own Properties

 Define The Details

-A rent-to-own or lease purchase contract can provide a good alternative when poor credit or an insufficient down payment stands in the way of obtaining a traditional mortgage loan.
+A rent-to-own or lease purchase contract can provide a good alternative when poor credit or an insufficient down payment stand in the way of obtaining a traditional mortgage loan.
 Renting-to-own can also provide a solution if you want to purchase a home, but hope to test out the neighborhood and evaluate it through the eyes of an owner before committing.

 Was this content helpful?